lit/lit.dev/packages/lit-dev-content/site/docs/tools/publishing.md

 ## Publishing modern JavaScript

 We recommend publishing JavaScript modules in standard [ES2019](https://kangax.github.io/compat-table/es2016plus/) syntax, as this is supported on all evergreen browsers and results in the fastest and smallest JavaScript.
-Users of your package can always downlevel further to support older browsers, but they cannot "uplevel" legacy JavaScript to modern syntax if you pre-compile your code before publishing.
+Users of your package can always use a compiler to support older browsers, but they can't transform legacy JavaScript to modern syntax if you pre-compile your code before publishing.

 However, it is important that if you are using newly proposed or non-standard JavaScript features such as TypeScript, decorators, and class fields, you _should_ transpile those features to standard ES2019 supported natively in browsers before publishing to npm.